stoermelder/vcvrack-packone/docs/MidiCat.md

 - **Momentary + Velocity**: same as "Momentary", but the MIDI velocity of the note is mapped to the range of the parameter.

-- **Toggle**: Every MIDI "note on" message toggles the parameter between its minimum and maximum value (usually 0 and 1 for switches).
+- **Toggle**: Every MIDI _note on_ message toggles the parameter between its minimum and maximum value (usually 0 and 1 for switches).

 <a name="toggle-velocity"></a>
 - **Toggle + Velocity**: Every MIDI "note on" message toggles the parameter between its minimum and the note's velocity value (added in v1.8.0).